entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 GNN (Graph  Neural Networks)
 : "An iterative process, which propagates the node states until equilibrium; followed by a neural network." [[cite](https://openreview.net/pdf?id=rJXMpikCZ)]

+Group Normalization
+: When the minibatch is too small for batch normalization to be effective, compute a mean and standard deviation for each image (all pixels, all channels

 Hard negative examples
 : negative examples that are currently rated as positive or ambiguous by the detector (see also 'hard-negative mining)